- Black South Africans have proposed a false version of history that places them as the original landholders of South Africa.

 As we have covered, only around 17.5% of the current black population of South Africa is descended from the Xhosa and the Khoikhoi tribes (adding 1.5 M for safe estimation).
 Their ancestors lived in what are other African countries today, like Zimbabwe, Botswana, etc..
 South Africa has seen continual immigration from other African countries — and during the apartheid time — because South Africa provided better opportunity — under apartheid and after — than other countries in Africa run by blacks.
 This is another observation missed by Politifact that apparently stopped their analysis of the situation as soon as they found two African tribes in the Cape.
 Politifact is incorrect.
 Most Dutch and many of the English and French ancestors of current white South African descendants proceeded most of the black South African population.

 Notice the white population in South Africa in 1904.
 The white population is now around 4.5 million.
-That is roughly 4x the white population in 1904.
-However, if we combined the African and Coloured population, we arrive at roughly 4 M black South Africans.
+That is roughly 4x of the white population in 1904.
+However, if we combine the African and Coloured populations, we arrive at roughly 4 M black South Africans.
 But the present level of black South Africans is roughly 54 M. That is 13.5x as many people as 1904.
 Where did all these black Africans come from?
 Immigration.
 This is 1904, which is long after the Dutch arrival in 1652.
 This spot in time, 1904, actually overstates the black South African claim to the land, as black migration from other African countries had already occurred at this time — that is, by 1904.

 This video covers the Khosi-San African tribe.
 Notice the map from the video.